Last Updated on August 6, 2022

 Roseville MN (Minnesota) is proud of the fact that it’s ‘Perfectly Positioned’ for a visit to Minneapolis and St Paul and I would have to agree!
-It’s the only town to border both of the cities to the North and is located just off the I-35W giving quick access to many places in the Twin Cities!
-Roseville dates back to the mid 1800’s and holds a few crazy USA ‘firsts’, it was home to the very first Target store in America and the first McDonald’s in Minnesota!
+It’s the only town to border both of the cities to the North.
+Located just off the I-35W gives quick access to many places in the Twin Cities!
+Roseville dates back to the mid 1800’s and holds a few crazy USA ‘firsts’.
+It was home to the very first Target store in America and the first McDonald’s in Minnesota!
 Here are some things to do in Roseville and the surrounding area!

 Disclosure: My trip to Roseville and the surrounding areas, was hosted by the Roseville Visitors Association.
 As always, opinions are my own!